Fish and Badger - our brand icons

 We are a membership-driven NI charity.
 A Council elected by our membership governs us.
 Work is carried out by a dedicated staff team, supported by a large number of committed volunteers.

-A 15-member Council direct the work of the Ulster Wildlife.
+A 16-member Council directs the work of Ulster Wildlife.
 Council members take on this role on a voluntary basis.
-Council members are elected by the Ulster Wildlife membership.
+Council members are elected by Ulster Wildlife members.

 Current Members of the Council